First-Year Student Housing

 The Martha Rivers Ingram Commons

 The Ingram Commons is part of the Residential College system.
 All first-year students are randomly assigned to one of the ten first-year houses on the Martha Rivers Ingram Commons.
 While the majority of spaces are double rooms, several of the houses contain triple rooms and a limited number of single rooms.
 View more information about the houses.

 First-Year Student Housing Application

-The First-Year Student Housing Application will be available in the Housing Portal on April 12, 2021 at 8 a.m.
-CDT.
+The First-Year Student Housing Application will be available in the Housing Portal on April 8, 2022.
 All incoming first-year students are required to submit an application.
-The deadline to submit an application is June 1, 2021.
+The deadline to submit an application is June 1, 2022.
 To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password after the application opens in April.
-If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to Duo to authenticate your log in.
-Please make sure you have downloaded Duo prior to logging in.
-Once in the portal, please click Applications and select First-Year Student Housing Application.
-Complete the entire application, including the lifestyle questions, and submit it.
+If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to the Housing Portal.